FarmBot-Docs/farmbot-docs/docs/development.md

 4. (if necessary)
 Change any version-specific titles and urls in the new toc file.

+5. Change the `redirect_from` value for the home page in the new documentation version folder.
+(The home page path can be found at the top of the table of contents data file in the `home` field.)

+> `redirect_from: /docs/v1.0/` to `redirect_from: /docs/v1.1/`

-5. When ready to publish the new version, update `latest_version_number` in `/_config.yml`.
+6. When ready to publish the new version, update `latest_version_number` in `/_config.yml`.

 > `latest_version_number: 1.0` -> `latest_version_number: 1.1`